Do You Need to Boil Barilla Lasagna Noodles? Find Out Now

 Is it OK to not boil lasagna noodles?

-It’s perfectly fine to skip boiling lasagna noodles if you are using no-boil or oven-ready varieties, such as Barilla Oven-Ready Lasagna.
-These noodles are specially made to cook in the oven, relying on the sauce’s moisture to soften and cook through.
-However, if you’re using traditional lasagna noodles, skipping the boiling step can lead to chewy, undercooked pasta in your final dish.
-Some recipes suggest adding extra liquid or sauce to compensate if you don’t boil traditional noodles, but this approach can be risky.
-For the best results, boil traditional noodles or stick with oven-ready options.
+It’s totally fine not to bother boiling lasagna noodles if you are using oven-ready or no-boil varieties, like the Barilla oven-ready lasagna.
+These noodles are made to cook in ovens and rely on their moisture content in order to melt and simmer to perfection.
+If you’re using traditional lasagna noodles, skipping boiling could result in chewy, sub-cooked pasta in the final dish.
+Some recipes recommend adding more liquid or sauce in order to compensate when you do not boil traditional noodles, but this is dangerous.
+For the most effective outcomes, boil traditional noodles or use oven-ready noodles.

 Do we need to boil readymade lasagna sheets?